SirPryderi/green-inc/README.md

 		- [ ] Reduces CO2
 	- [ ] Build sustainable farms and crops
 	- [ ] Buy and dismantle other companies
-    - [ ] Ultimatly fight for space once the map is full
+    - [ ] Ultimately fight for space once the map is full

 - [ ] Other agents
 	- [ ] Cities